-Andy Warhol - Portraits That Changed The Art World Forever
+Andy Warhol Pop Art Portraits That Changed The Art World Forever

-Andy Warhol and portraits – the collaboration with people of various backgrounds was the essential par of Warhol’s career.
-Some of these interesting personalities he welcomed in his New York studio, The Factory, and some he collaborated outside of this creative hub.
+Some of these interesting personalities Andy Warhol welcomed in his New York studio, The Factory, and some he collaborated outside of this creative hub.

-Our selection of faces Andy Warhol rendered will take you on a ride from TV to legend, from Hollywood to gutter, all of the popping out from the most various places we lay our eyes on today.
-If Andy were alive, he would’ve enjoyed it!
+Scroll down to see our selection of faces Andy Warhol rendered that will take you on a ride from TV to legend, from Hollywood to gutter.

 The video below is Screen Test 3 with Edie Sedgwick, one of Warhol’s favorite faces and superstar of Warhol’s short film.

 Lenin - A Symbol of Revolutionary Change